SHA-4096/SHA-4096.github.io/source/_posts/how_does_model_generate_work.md

 	next_token_scores = logits_warper(input_ids, next_token_scores)
 ```

 How does it work?
-I don't have time to see thar yet, but we know that after this process, we get a score for each token(not just bare probabilities as logits is), then we can do the token selecton
+I don't have time to see that yet, but we know that after this process, we get a score for each token(not just bare probabilities as logits is), then we can do the token selecton

 ```python
 # token selection